 Health care costs in Canada have skyrocketed over the past 20 years.
 The average family paid up to 70 percent more in 2017 than they did two decades ago.
-The average Canadian allocates around $4,596 per year to health care.
+At the time this article was written, the average Canadian allocated around $4,596 per year to health care.

 Some insurance policies only cover basic medical services.
 Others also pay for prescription drugs and/or dental coverage.
 Depending on your budget, you can also purchase extras, like unlimited drug coverage and vision insurance.

 With so many options available, choosing one can be slightly daunting.
 Luckily, there are brokers in Ontario and throughout Canada who can help you navigate the world of insurance.

 All, or some of the products featured on this page are from our affiliated partners who may compensate us for actions and or sales completed as a result of the user navigating the links or images within the content.
 How we present the information may be influenced by that, but it in no way impacts the quality and accuracy of the research we have conducted at the time we published the article.
 Users may choose to visit the actual company website for more information.

 If you haven't reached out to a broker, let's dig a little deeper into understanding first understanding exactly how healthcare in Ontario works.
 This way, you're better prepared to discuss your options.

 In Canada, healthcare is provided through 13 territorial and provincial publicly-funded systems.

 OHIP, which stands for Ontario Health Insurance Plan, covers the Ontario province.
 All residents, regardless of their employment status, can receive preventive and emergency care under this plan.